What It's Like to Spend the Night at the 'Shining' Hotel

 I went silent.
 And a bit cold.
 Then I said, “How do you know that?”

 “Ever seen that show on TV?
 Ghost Hunters?
 Those dudes spent the night in the room.
 They saw a table levitate.
 And a ghost walking along the wall.
 Weird stuff.”
+The stairway from the lobby of the Stanley Hotel.
+Scott Dressel-Martin

 I am not too proud to say that every part of my brain was screaming, Don’t be a scaredy-cat.
 Wait—you are a scaredy-cat!
 Ask for another room.
 You have no pride.
 Don’t be an idiot.
 Ask!